 Grading

-The following are guidelines used in assigning grades on the Middle School report cards at the end of the quarters and semesters:
+The following are guidelines used in assigning grades on Middle School report cards at the end of the quarters and semesters:

 Report Card Grade Guidelines

 E = Exceeds expectations in this area.
 Student is able to go above and beyond what was taught, explaining patterns and ideas that are explicit and inferred.
-Student can make in-depth applications of what was taught, is able to think in the abstract, and to synthesize ideas.
+Student can make in-depth applications of what was taught, is able to think in the abstract, and can synthesize ideas.

 M = Meets expectations in this area.
 Student is able to handle more complex ideas, concepts, and skills.
 Student makes no major errors or omissions in either simple or complex ideas or concepts.
 Student is able to work independently and apply basic ideas.

 N = Does not meet expectations.
-Even with help, this student shows partial or no understanding of the simpler concepts and skills.
+Even with help, the student shows partial or no understanding of the simpler concepts and skills.
 The student is unable to understand more complex ideas, processes, and operations.